 But this is all so pathetic.
 Even if Darwin, Hume or Hitchens converted at the end of their lives—which they didn’t—so what?
 This would have no bearing on the truth of theism.
 Apollo, Zeus, Allah or Yahweh either exist or they don’t.
 If theists are really confident about their beliefs, why would they care that others convert?
 Are believers so insecure in their beliefs that they must invent stories about other people agreeing with them?
 Surely these deathbed conversion stories appeal to believers because believers have doubts.

-But perhaps the deepest reason these false deathbed conversion stories resonate with believers is that help believers repress what to them is a terrifying idea—that that most of what passes for their cherished belief is just superstitious nonsense.
+But perhaps the deepest reason these false deathbed conversion stories resonate with believers is that they help believers repress what to them is a terrifying idea—that most of what passes for their cherished belief is just superstitious nonsense.